thess2r/spring-boot-to-do/README.md

 - JDK 17 or newer;
 - PostgreSQL;
 - Maven, or the included Maven Wrapper: `mvnw` / `mvnw.cmd`.
+- Docker, optional, if you want to run PostgreSQL in a container.

 ## Database Setup